Hodobox/autodragonsweeper/README.md

 You can find all the code in my [github repository](https://github.com/Hodobox/autodragonsweeper).

 <h4> Coming soon </h4>
-- A section on all the tricks used to glean information about the maze
+- A section on all the tricks used to glean information about the dungeon
 - A section on how the solver picks its next move
 - A more detailed section about the solver's performance and how we got there
 - Advanced section (how to add more code? how to test?)